After listening to the Decemberists’ third CD Picaresque, I am left with one lingering question: Why didn’t R.E.M. sue the band for plagiarism?

-The third cut from the album, “We All Go Down Together,” bears more than just a passing resemblance to “Losing My Religion.”
+The third cut from the album, “We Both Go Down Together,” bears more than just a passing resemblance to “Losing My Religion.”
 It’s in the same minor key, has almost the same tempo, and features the same rhythm.
 Even the chord progression and melody during the verses are similar.
 Not convinced?
 Check it out (R.E.M. first, followed by the Decemberists):

 Uncanny, ain’t it?
 Chalk one up to R.E.M. for letting it slide.

 Overall, Picaresque is about what I expected from the Decemberists, with a few pleasant surprises: Some bizarre cuts (“Infanta” begins with what sounds like an elephant trumpeting), a lot of minor key songs that plod along aimlessly, poetic lyrics and two upbeat songs that are actually fun to listen to.
 Unfortunately, the least listenable cut on the album is eight minutes long.